Aiden01/Arlia/README.md

 Arlia is a general purpose language, whose primary characteristic is to program without worrying about problems, often meet in other languages :

  - Automatic and intelligent **memory management** ;
- - Choice of an intrinsic paradigm according to needs (mainly **purely functional** or **purely object-oriented**);
  - Better **loop** management ;
  - Better **array** management ;
  - Integrated **template** management ;
  - Readable and **pretty syntax** ;
  - No cost abstraction ;
  - Simple and **intuitive object creation** ;
- - (Customizable language (properties can be modifie or added)) ;
  - Close to assembler but also very **high level** (much more important than in C-like) ;
  - Compile a **readable and reusable assembler code**, without DLL (except if necessary depending on the project) ;
- - Has a **fast** but **efficient** compiler ;
  - Has a more **advanced object oriented definition** (= closer to the original) than most current OO languages.

-One of the particularity of this language is simply **the whole that it is**.
-You are master to choose how to program, the language bends to all your desires.
-You want to use a **purely object-oriented environment** (very close to the original definition)?
-Or you just want to create a **stable, but simply robust program**?
-Arlia allows all this.
-Better yet, **these different paradigms are in perfect symbiosis**, and you can make the most of what they offer to design a powerful program, simply and efficiently.
-Indeed, one of Arlia's goals is to propose an optimal development approach via these paradigms while remaining intuitive, and simple.
+ - Offers a variety of standard libraries ;
+ - ...

+Arlia is a non-C-like programming language, based on the object-oriented paradigm and offering functionalities from functional programming.
+Its role is to be a robust alternative to widely used programming languages.

 ### Standard libraries

 For the moment, the libraries are not yet ready given the level of progress of the project, but they will plan:

- - A standard library, easy to access and use ;
- - A library dedicated to file and folder management ;
+ - A standard IO library ;
- - A library of OS management ;
+ - An OS based library ;
- - A graphic library ;
+ - A GUI library ;
  - A media managing library ;
- - A library dedicated to the WEB and servers.
+ - A library dedicated to the WEB, data bases and servers.

 ### For the future